alexwlchan/alexwlchan.net/src/_drafts/medicine-man.md

 At the start of the session, we were invited to wander around the exhibit, and find objects that reminded us of being queer (I forget the exact wording).
 Nan read us [a quote from Bell Hooks][bellhooks] about "queer" being an expansive, broad-ranging term, and then we were left to wander.

+this is the point at which i have to admit i dont really like Medicine Man. i find it a dark, somewhat oppressive space, and i always feel a bit uncomfortable wandering among the disolay cases as such, i found myself drawn to the line of paintings along one wall:

 <figure class="fullwidth_img">
   <a href="https://wellcomecollection.org/works/p54c5wcu/items">
     <img src="/images/2022/st-dunstans_1x.jpg" srcset="/images/2022/st-dunstans_1x.jpg 1x, /images/2022/st-dunstans_2x.jpg 2x, /images/2022/st-dunstans_3x.jpg 3x" alt="">